radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

 This interface insulated developers from the infrastructure implementation.
 They no longer need know how to deploy their containers to Kubernetes and their database to AWS or Azure.
 They no longer need to learn Helm and Bicep, CloudFormation, or Terraform.

 However, until today, these resource types were predefined, immutable, and built into Radius.
-All of this changes with Radius Resource Types.
+All this changes with Radius Resource Types.
 Platform engineers create new resource types with custom APIs.
-This opens up a wide array of new capabilities.
+This opens a wide array of new capabilities.
 For example, platform engineers can now:

 * Create resource types for application components that do not ship with Radius.
 For example, a resource type could be created for an OpenAI model.
 * Simplify the API for existing resource types.
 In the MongoDB example above, the API could be simplified so that the developer only needs to provide a T-shirt size (S, M, L, XL) for the database and all other properties are not needed.